JJWithNoSauce/Project-Candy-TheWitchWithPain-/README.md

 This is the project file.
 So you can just import them straight to Godot Engine and start modding it from there.
 Such as stage building or replacing sprites or music.

-PLEASE! don't reupload this
+- PLEASE! don't reupload this

-PLEASE! don't claim this game as your own.
+- PLEASE! don't claim this game as your own.

-PLEASE! don't claim these assets as your own.
+- PLEASE! don't claim any of these assets as your own.
+(Unless you provide them yourself)

 If you were to mod the game or to use any of the sprites or codes.

-Please!!
-Make sure you credit me!!
+Please make sure you credit me!!
+AND MAKE IT OPEN SOURCE.

 Thanks and have fun!
 -JJWithNoSauce